 Google challenges this methodology, of course.
-It says that it could not make the same profit margin in the UK as it does in the rest of the world as its profits relate largely to its search algorithm, which was developed in the USA, which is where they say the profit is therefore really earned.
-This argument would have some credibility if the profits Google earned from sales in the UK ended up back in Silicon Valley, but they don’t.
+It says that it could not make the same profit margin in the UK as it does in the rest of the world as its profits relate largely to its search algorithm, which was developed in the USA, which is where they say their profit is therefore really earned.
+This argument would have more credibility if the profits Google earned from sales in the UK ended up back in Silicon Valley, but they don’t.
 They end up in Bermuda, as Google admitted at the hearing of the House of Commons Public Accounts Committee (PAC) in December 2012.
-If Google can be that random (tax factors excepted) in the geographical allocation of its profits there appears no good reason at all why an accurate apportionment of profits between the states in which they make sales could not be reported, and be appropriate.
+What becomes clear, therefore, is that Google is in fact very keen on the geography of where it records its profits, but for it that geography is not driven by where those profits are really earned, because that does not seem to be Bermuda, but where they are best recorded to minimise tax, for which Bermuda is ideal.
+That in turn means though that there appears to be no good reason at all why an accurate apportionment of revenue and profits between the states in which they make sales could not be reported (because Google must have that data) and form an appropriate basis for taxation.
 After all, and quite fundamentally, Google does not make money because it wrote an algorithm, however good that algorithm might be.
 Google makes money because people use that algorithm and pay to advertise next to the results it produces.
 Those advertisers, spread throughout the world, generate the profit, not the algorithm.
 No one generates a profit without customers.
 The logic that tax should be paid where the customer is located is quite compelling, and something that will be returned to in Chapter 8.

 How has Google been able to shift its UK sales out of the country?
 Simple.
 By structuring their business so that although Google UK Limited has some 723 marketing staff in the UK they never get to make a sale to anyone here.
 As Google’s Matt Brittin, vice president for northern and central Europe, told the PAC in December 2012, ‘Everybody who buys advertising from Google – because that is how we make our money – buys advertising from Google in Ireland.’
 So not a penny of sales revenue is generated by Google UK from a real customer in the UK; all those sales are recorded in Ireland.
 So what then of the UK operation – what does that do?
 As Matt Brittin told the PAC, ‘What the people in the UK do is provide services that are charged to Google Ireland.
 Those services are principally around promoting our products and making sure they work in the UK for UK consumers.’

 Now here are 3,000 people in Ireland serving the whole of the world, bar the USA.
 And there are 723 Google marketing people in the UK supported by 268 admin and management staff.
 But despite that apparently not one person in the UK ever makes a sale.
 Only the really amazingly productive and proactive people in Ireland ever do that.
 Except this is not the whole story.
 The reality is that Google makes very sure it looks like this happens (for tax purposes) by requiring that all sales contracts be completed online from Ireland.
 We’re pretty much back to the sale of software from a server again – because of course an Internet advert is a piece of software driven by a server, however local it may be when it is displayed on someone’s Internet browser.
-The candy’s been stolen from another baby.
+The candy’s been taken from another baby.